amnis-dev/amnis-state-ws/README.md

 Amnis State is a library of extensible data structures and logic for complex applications.
 It contains typings, validations, actions, reducers, authentication, authorization, processing, and persistent storage methods; simplifying important patterns in enterprise-level JavaScript applications.

 Amnis State is framework independent.
-It can run within a Browser or Node.js runtime (with or without a UI layer).
+It can utilized within a Browser or Node.js runtime (with or without a UI layer).

 ## Installation